U vindt dit artikel in de Nederlandse taal in Succulenta No.5 van oktober 2007

 An green and an grey/green form of Agave xylonacantha between Zimapan and Rio Moctezuma

-In the nature
+In the natural Habitat

 Agave xylonacantha with an broken flowerstalk on the same site